Who Is Brian May?

 In 1973, after signing with EMI Records, Queen released their self-titled debut album, which went gold.
 With its fresh and unique sound, the group won over fans in both the United Kingdom and the United States.

 The year 1974 brought the release of two more successful Queen albums: Queen II and Sheer Heart Attack.
-The latter was a bestseller, featuring the Top 10 single, "Killer Queen."
+The latter was a best seller, featuring the Top 10 single, "Killer Queen."
 The following year brought more success for May and the band: Queen had their first No. 1 record in America with A Night at the Opera, featuring two of May's ballads: "39" and "The Prophet's Song."
 The album also gave birth to one of Queen's best-known hits—the rock-opera song "Bohemian Rhapsody," with May cranking out a trebly solo on his "Red Special."
 Also that year, Queen began headlining concerts on their world tour.

 While recording Queen's albums, May applied his knowledge of physics in the recording studio: Using what he knew about sound waves, he created echoes that amplified the stomping and clapping section of the song, creating the illusion that the sounds were coming from a huge crowd of people.
 With "We Will Rock You," on the band's 1977 album News of the World, May strove to create an anthem that inspired audience participation and unity.
 The song achieved its desired effect at concerts, as crowd members stomped, chanted and clapped along in synchronicity.

-Tragedy struck May and the band in 1991, when leader singer Freddie Mercury died of AIDS.
-In the wake of Mercury's passing, May and the band established the Mercury Phoenix Trust, an AIDS-relief charity.
+Tragedy struck May and the rest of Queen in 1991, when Mercury died of AIDS.
+In the wake of his passing, the band established the Mercury Phoenix Trust, an AIDS-relief charity.
 May, Deacon and Taylor released Made in Heaven in 1995.
-It was the band’s final studio album with Freddie Mercury until the 2014 release of Queen Forever, which featured some previously unreleased tracks sung by Mercury including a lost duet with the late Michael Jackson entitled "There Must Be More to Life Than This."
+It was the band’s final studio album with their former lead singer until the 2014 release of Queen Forever, which featured some previously unreleased tracks sung by Mercury; among them was a lost duet with the late Michael Jackson, entitled, "There Must Be More to Life Than This."

 May has one son, Jimmy, and two daughters, Louisa and Emily, with wife Chrissie Mullen, whom he married in 1974.
 After they parted ways, he married Anita Dobson in 2000.